Docs

 Icons

-It's recommended to stick with one library of icons and one variant for better consistency.
+We recommend sticking with one library of icons and one variant (i.e. outline) for better consistency.

 Summarized installation details